thanks4opensource/NotLinuxAjazzAK33RGB/README.md

 The AJAZZ AK33 RGB Keyboard is a fantastic piece of hardware.
 It is well designed and constructed and its firmware supports many capabilities.
 Included among them are the ...

 ... excuse me a moment.
 I keep seeing references to Microsoft here on GitHub.
 What does Microsoft have to do with GitHub?
 Let me look into this ...
 WTF? ...
-O...M...G !!!
+O...M...G!!!
 Microsoft bought GitHub??
 When did this happen???
 I need to Google this ...

 Ahem.
 I'm back.
 Man, that [Bing](https://www.bing.com) website sure makes searching the internet easy!
 Let me start over again ...